publiclab/mapknitter/MYSQL.md

 Add the username and passsword on the `config/database.yml` development:

-Note: _You can use MariaDB in development for as you database if you are more comfortable with it_
+Note: _You can use MariaDB in development for as your database if you are more comfortable with it_